Updated on 26th July 2018

-If you feel unsure about how to ask for money back without affecting the relationship, here are five ideas that you could try.
+If you’ve tried all those weird actions and still feel unsure about how to ask for your money back without affecting the relationship, why not try out the 5 methods below?

-Sometimes, people just genuinely forget that they owe you something.
-This is especially true if it’s not a large amount.
-A simple reminder to the borrower can work for you in these situations.
-Always use polite language when reminding someone about a debt they owe you.
-Just ask if they remember their debt and ask when they can pay it back.
+Be courteous and always use polite language when reminding someone about the debt they owe you. (even thought you really just want the money back).
+Just ask if they remember their debt and when they can pay it back.
 A good example sounds like this, “Hey, do you remember that I lent you money last month?
-When is a good time for you to pay it back?”
+Was wondering when you could give it back.”

 Ask for an Update on What They Used the Money For

 People borrow money for a specific purpose, and they usually let you know what this is when they make the request.
 If, for example, money was borrowed to pay for tuition, ask them how the school is going.
-This can prompt them to remember their debt, or opens up the conversation about when they might be able to pay it back.
+This lets you ask for the money in a very passive way and can prompt them to remember their debt, it might even open up the conversation about when they might be able to pay it back.

 See also: Costs Everyone Forgets to Budget For